victormhp/PERN-App/README.md

 TODO:

-- User controller: is it okay to pass the password in the get request?
-- Error handling in the backend
+- Improve error handling in the backend
 - "Trust this device" feature
 - Get note by ID
 - Login error: User already registered
+- Improve profile menu design, make it responsive and take whole screen for mobile devices